JoshTheBlack/SessionNotes/Umbra Contundens/==Umbra Contundens==.md

-A group of adventurers, collectively known as *Umbra Contundens* or *The Crushing Shadow*
+A group of adventurers, collectively known as *Umbra Contundens* or *The Crushing Shadow*.
+(The Party)

 ## Members
 - [[Ira Ferox - Josh]]